Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/05 Our Response_DAO Index.md

 We continued to see how applicable or useful the principles and the questions in the questionnaire were from conducting assessments (or exploratory case studies), and updating the DAO Index principles and questionnaire, based on feedback from assessors, DAO operators we contacted about assessments, and interviews with third parties.

+We were able to establish face validity of the questionnaire after sharing the questionnaire with third parties%%need a citation?%%.

+We continue to pilot and test the questionnaire for relibarlity
 ## How DAO Index addresses the problem statement

 The DAO Index addresses the problem statement in the following ways: